siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-zero-trust-architecture-rethinking-network-security.md

-In this blog post, we will explore the Zero Trust model, its principles, the importance of access management, and how organizations can benefit from implementing Zero Trust Architecture to enhance their security posture.
+In this article, we will explore the Zero Trust model, its principles, the importance of access management, and how organizations can benefit from implementing Zero Trust Architecture to enhance their security posture.